James Lewicki: Illustration career

-Early Assignments
+Early assignments

-Jim completed his first book project while still at Pratt in 1939; From Village to Metropolis by R.W.
+Lewicki completed his first book project while still at Pratt in 1939; From Village to Metropolis by R.W.
 Swan, a pictorial history of New York City from its early days as a Dutch settlement up through modern times.

-Jim started to get work from Life magazine directly after Pratt, honing his skills with a wide variety technical black and white illustrations, many related to World War 2, such as Anatomy of Bombs.
-Jim also did quick spots for The New York Times on very short deadlines.
+Lewicki started to get work from Life magazine directly after Pratt, honing his skills with a wide variety technical black and white illustrations, many related to World War 2, such as Anatomy of Bombs.
+Lewicki also did quick spots for The New York Times on very short deadlines.

 Christmas

-In 1943, Jim entered a Christmas card competition; the challenge, to depict the Christmas message in a time of war, sponsored by the American Artists Group.
+In 1943, Lewicki entered a Christmas card competition; the challenge, to depict the Christmas message in a time of war, sponsored by the American Artists Group.
 His painting of a bombed out church, with a large stained glass window of a Madonna and Child miraculously preserved, won second prize.
 Asked to do a commission the following year he recalled the Buffalo winters of his childhood, where a lighted paper star was paraded from house to house as carols were sung, following Ukrainian tradition.
 This led to a lifelong association with the theme of Christmas, starting with the series of cards, Christmas 'Round the World, also for American Artists Group.
 Additional research on the Christmas theme led to "The Customs of Christmas" for Life magazine.

-Jim also made a rebus of The Night Before Christmas published by Hallmark Cards.
-Later on, he completed a pictorial essay for Life (magazine) - Christmas Legends.
+Lewicki also made a rebus of The Night Before Christmas published by Hallmark Cards.
+Later on, he completed a pictorial essay for Life magazine – Christmas Legends.
 These paintings later appeared in book form published by Simon and Schuster as The Golden Book of Christmas Tales, with the stories written by Lillian.
-Jim continued to produce Christmas cards in a variety of decorative styles for American Artists Group through the 1960s.
+Lewicki continued to produce Christmas cards in a variety of decorative styles for American Artists Group through the 1960s.

 The World We Live In

-A detailed record of nature is evident in Jim's paintings for the Life magazine series, The World We Live In, for which Jim was one of the featured illustrators.
-Jim's illustrations of undersea life appears on the cover and in Part 2, Miracle of the Sea, published on February 9, 1953, in Part 4, The Canopy of Air, published on June 8, 1953 and in Part 5, The Pageant of Life, published on September 7, 1953.
+A detailed record of nature is evident in Lewicki's paintings for the Life magazine series, The World We Live In, for which Lewicki was one of the featured illustrators.
+Lewicki's illustrations of undersea life appears on the cover and in Part 2, Miracle of the Sea, published on February 9, 1953, in Part 4, The Canopy of Air, published on June 8, 1953, and in Part 5, The Pageant of Life, published on September 7, 1953.

-After running successfully in Life, The World We Live In was released in book form in 1955, for which Jim did the cover art - a dramatic scene of a full solar eclipse presiding over a landscape of all manner of living creatures.
+After running successfully in Life, The World We Live In was released in book form in 1955, for which Lewicki did the cover art – a dramatic scene of a full solar eclipse presiding over a landscape of all manner of living creatures.